js-works/js-widgets/README.md

 A R&D project to evaluate an API for developing components using an alternative to hook functions (called "extensions"), while still remain the possibility to implement in usual react-style.
 <br />
-The main advantages of the new API are:
+The main advantages of the new API (= using "extensions" instead of "hooks") are:

 - No rules of hooks
 - No special linter necessary